This entry relates to the Assignment activity.

 If the tool has been deleted, you can add it back:

-- Click on the Add an activity or resource link at the bottom the module
+- Go to the module where you want to add the tool and click the Add an activity or resource link at the bottom the module

 - Select Assignment Extension from the Preconfigured tool list